arthmoeros/abuilder-worker/README.md

     - configuration
         - *configuration-json* (configurations json files, explained above too)

+If you need an example for this structure and its files, check out the sample provided [here](https://github.com/arthmoeros/artifacter-core/tree/master/config)

 #### What's coming next? - Planned features for a future release
-Not much, this is a second version and I already covered pretty everything I wanted to achieve, it is still lacking a configuration validation check and maybe some queued generation with some queue framework, also I thought about a security layer, if you have any other suggestion I would gladly hear you out, along with a use case.
+Not much, this is a second version and I already covered pretty much everything I wanted to achieve, it is still lacking a configuration validation check and maybe some queued generation with some queue framework, also I thought about a security layer and migrating the configuration storage to a MongoDB, if you have any other suggestion I would gladly hear you out, along with a use case.